-Off-Campus and Commuter Student Services receives a lot of questions from students and parents on everything related to living off-campus, from how to find housing to safety and more.
+Off-Campus and Commuter Student Engagement receives a lot of questions from students and parents on everything related to living off-campus, from how to find housing to safety and more.
 We have gathered the most common questions we get into one location!
 If you still have questions, please e-mail us at email@example.com, or call us at 614-292-0100.

 How do I use the housing search?